Exceptional line and pseudospectrum in black hole spectroscopy: Conclusions and discussion

-Looking forward, our work opens several promising research directions.
 The theoretical framework developed for matrix perturbation problems near EPs, particularly Theorem \ref{theorem1}, can be generalized to study eigenvalue sensitivity enhancement in non-Hermitian systems across various physical domains beyond black hole physics.
 Moreover, as the first application of pseudospectrum methods to investigate QNM spectrum stability near EPs in gravitational contexts, our approach provides a universal methodology that can be extended to study spectrum stability around EPs in other physical systems.
-Beyond the current context, similar EP phenomena may exist in perturbations of rotating black holes~\cite{Cavalcante:2024swt,Cavalcante:2024kmy,Cavalcante:2025abr}, wormholes, and exotic compact objects~\footnote{L.-B. Wu, L. Xie, M.-F. Ji, Y.-S. Zhou and L.-M. Cao work in progress.}.
-Although EPs constitute measure-zero points in parameter space, they can exert strong effects on parameter regions surrounding the EP.
+Beyond the current context, similar EP phenomena may exist in perturbations of rotating black holes~\cite{Cavalcante:2024swt,Cavalcante:2024kmy,Cavalcante:2025abr}, wormholes, and exotic compact objects~\cite{Wu:2025wbp}.
+Although isolated EPs constitute a measure-zero set in parameter space, they can exert strong effects on parameter regions surrounding the EP through the change in topology they induce.
 The topological properties of these regions, including mode exchange when encircling EPs and the corresponding vorticity and Berry phase phenomena, warrant detailed investigation.
-Importantly, for gravitational wave observations, the heightened QNM spectral instability near EPs necessitates developing new waveform templates that account for this enhanced sensitivity, such as those proposed in~\cite{Yang:2025dbn}, potentially improving the accuracy of black hole spectroscopy in future gravitational wave detectors.
-Regarding QNM spectroscopy, our work demonstrates the necessity of applying Puiseux series similar to Eq. \eqref{lambda_of_kappa} near EPs in the parameterized analysis of QNMs.
+Importantly, for gravitational wave observations, the heightened QNM spectral instability near EPs necessitates developing new waveform templates that account for this enhanced sensitivity, such as those proposed in~\cite{Yang:2025dbn,PanossoMacedo:2025xnf}, potentially improving the accuracy of black hole spectroscopy in future gravitational wave detectors.